oawajan/Human-Detection-in-Crowd-Images/README.md

 For its implementation, we opted for the pytorch facenet MTCNN model, the same model we used below for testing against our data.

-The model is still underway in implementation.
 Below is the detailed model architecture.

 ```